Are you in the market for a forklift but have questions about the price of new or used models?

 Self-Promo Alert!

-Conger conducts a 47-point inspection on every forklift to guarantee it functions before the sale.
+At Conger, we conduct a thorough 47-point inspection on every used forklift to guarantee it functions properly before the sale.

 Year

-The age of the forklift plays a significant role in used pricing.
-If possible, aim for ten years or newer.
+The age of a forklift plays a critical role in its pricing.
+If possible, aim to purchase equipment that is ten years old or newer.

 Hours